h2oai/h2o4gpu/FAQ.md

 ### Should I expect identical answers to sklearn? ###

-One should expect answerss similar to within the requested tolerance.
+One should expect answers similar to within the requested tolerance.

 For example, for GLM, a pure L2 problem will converge to similar answers to within the tolerance, but L1 could select different columns